 All students will wear their uniform each day as specified in the student's handbook.
 No one may deviate from this unless consent is given from the school office.
-Body piercing for boys and girls and ear piercing for boys is not considered part of the school uniform and therefore are not allowed.

 Gym clothes are worn to school on gym days only.

 No student may leave class without consent of his/her teacher.
 Nor may they leave the cafeteria to return to their classroom without the monitor's permission.